core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **YANG hashes as instance-identifier**

 When YANG hashes are used, xpath can be compressed based on the method defined by {{I-D.vanderstok-core-comi}} sections 4.1.4.1 and 4.1.4.2.
+The resulting hash MUST be encoded using a CBOR byte string data item (major type 2).

 Definition example {{RFC7317}}: